avrgeek/avrgeek.github.io/_posts/2016-08-20-letsencrypt.md

 ---
 layout: post
-title: "Moving To Let's Encrypt TLS Certificate"
+title: "Moving To \"Let's Encrypt\" TLS Certificate"
 description: ""
 category:
 tags: []
 ---
 {% include JB/setup %}

-As a fan of the EFF, and security in general, I was pretty excited to here about the [Let's Encrypt](https://letsencrypt.org/) project.
+As a fan of the EFF, and security in general, I was pretty excited to hear about the [Let's Encrypt](https://letsencrypt.org/) project.
 Let's Encrypt is a project sponsored by EFF, University of Michigan, Mozilla, Cisco and Akamai to provide free, signed TLS certificates.
 While I've used StartSSL in the past for free certificates, I've found their process a bit